WhiskeyCoder/Gilfoyle_Vs_Dinesh/README.md

 ## ⚠️ Disclaimer
 - This script is just for fun and fan appreciation.
 - The character behaviors are exaggerated for entertainment.
-- It’s not perfect — but that’s kind of the point.
+- It’s not perfect, but that’s kind of the point.

 ---
 ## 💡 Tips